swathyjayaseelan/Neighbourhood-Map/README.md

 ##Introduction

 This is a single-page application featuring a map that displays the tourist attractions in the Orange County Area.
-It is built with intercative user interface and responsive design that is suitable for all types of devices.
-It connect to a 3rd party API ie.)Yelp to provide more information about the location
+It is built with interactive user interface and responsive design that makes this app suitable for all types of devices.
+It connects to a 3rd party API ie.)Yelp to provide more information about the location

 ##Libraries, Frameworks and APIs used
 1. Google Maps